How to Install EPEL on Rocky Linux

 epel Extra Packages for Enterprise Linux 8 - x86_64

-With EPEL installed, you can now search for available packages and discover what’s available beyond your default repositories.
+With EPEL installed, you now have access to thousands of additional packages.
 Use the dnf search command to find packages by keyword:

 dnf search htop